 UPLIFT could have made the desk look more classy and cohesive with a different control panel

 The basic control panel of UPLIFT is what ticked us off.
 Though it has the settings that you need, it just feels like a toy and it looks like a toy.
-Though you have an option to go for a more sleek and classy control panel or a paddle switch, that adds up to the cost.
+Though you have the option to go for a more sleek and classy control panel or a paddle switch, that adds up to the cost.
 Remember, the more options for customization you tick, the higher the price goes.

 The V2 desk in itself has a great minimalist look.
 But the control panel can be an eyesore, it feels like it just does not belong to the desk.
 It may be the cheapest part of the desk.